Linking Threat Tactics, Techniques, and Patterns with Defensive Weaknesses, Vulnerabilities and Affected Platform Configurations for Cyber Hunting

-\bron is implemented as a relational graph which represents the entries of its different information sources as specific types of nodes and their internal and external linkages as edges.
+Figure~\ref{fig:simple_schema} schematically depicts the selected sources as they are represented in \bron. \bron is a relational graph which represents the entries of its different information sources as specific types of nodes and their internal and external linkages as edges.
 Links that are unidirectional in the sources are tagged as such and represented bi-directionally in \bron's \graph.
 A \bron \graph node has properties which are the (verbatim) information on the specific entry.
-Node properties have been standardized across the different entry types for ease of analysis and extension, e.g. we maintain the CPE notation for \config.
+Node properties have been standardized across the different entry types for ease of analysis and extension, e.g. we maintain the CPE notation for \config. \bron is populated by downloading data from the data sources described in Table~\ref{tab:acro}.

 To reference \bron's information is to therefore query a graph.
 For example, to quantify relationships, we trace edges and count them and/or nodes.
 Since it uses a bi-directional \graph, \bron offers path finding all the way from abstract attacker tactical goals, such as \texttt{Persistence}, down to the specific applications that can be targeted as part of an attack, or vice versa.
-This can be done with its information sources ``in the wild'', but less conveniently. \bron essentially eliminates the need for enumerative search needed to invert a directional link. \bron offers direct searching capability originating from any node. and makes it possible to traverse along any edge relation, starting and ending from any two entries of different sources.
+This can be done with its information sources ``in the wild'' but less conveniently. \bron essentially eliminates the need for enumerative search needed to invert a directional link. \bron offers direct searching capability from any node, and it provides traversal along any edge relation, starting and ending from any two entries of different sources.